DHTMLX/docs-suite/docs/layout/api/layout_beforeexpand_event.md

 - id		string		the id of a cell

 @returns:
-param       boolean     false - to block expanding a cell, otherwise true
+param       boolean | void     false - to block expanding a cell, otherwise true

 @example:
 layout.events.on("BeforeExpand", function(id){